Islandora-Collaboration-Group/deprecated-ISLE-Development/README.md

 ## Important Notes, Ports, Pages and Usernames/Passwords
 @SEE: https://github.com/Islandora-Collaboration-Group/ISLE
 There are additional steps such as adding isle-localdomain to your etc/hosts which will not be covered here.

-Note that some images are unrefactored yet, and may not cooperate in the new stack. isle-proxy and isle-apache remain.

 ### Locations, Ports:
 * Make sure your /etc/hosts points isle.localdomain to 127.0.0.1.
 See original docs on how-to.